ericdnbn/cnn-image-classifier-melanoma/README.md

 - I recommend that this model be used by medical professionals as part of the clinical diagnosis of skin lesions.

-- If a medical professional diagnoses a lesion as benign, I recommend that this model not be used, as their precision in making that diagnosis is more than 99%.
+- I recommend that if a medical professional diagnoses a lesion as benign, I recommend that this model not be used, as their precision in making that diagnosis is   more than 99%.

-- If a medical professional diagnoses a lesion as malignant, I recommend that this model be used to confirm or reject that clinical diagnosis, as their precision in making that diagnosis is ~30%
+- I recommend that if a medical professional diagnoses a lesion as malignant, I recommend that this model be used to confirm or reject that clinical diagnosis, as   their precision in making that diagnosis is ~30%

 - I recommend that this model be used to reduce the number of biopsies taken of benign lesions that were clinically diagnosed as malignant.

-### Possible Next Steps
+### Next Steps

 - Get more dermoscopic images of those skin conditions in the archive that are underrepresented

 - Train a binary classifier that predicts only benign and malignant lesions

-- Train a multiclass classifier that predicts specific types of lesions
+- Train a multiclass classifier that predicts specific types of lesions, such as melanoma, basal cell carcinoma, squamous cell caricnoma, etc.